google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/simplified-app-installs/web-app-install-banners.markdown

 ## Customize how your site is launched

-You make your web app hide the browsers UI by setting the `display` type to `standalone`.
+You make your web app hide the browser's UI by setting the `display` type to `standalone`.

 {% highlight json %}
 "display": "standalone"